 Abilities

-We also need to allocate our abilities.
-These are what will govern how we perform in combat situations.
-For the Ranger, the following stats are most important:
+We also need to allocate your Ranger’s starting abilities.
+These impact performance in combat situations, and will also impact some Ability and Skill rolls outside combat.
+For the Beast Master, the following stats are most important:

 • Dexterity – Will determine how good we are at attacking with our ranged weapon